 - Help your child look up the population and land area of the state and city in which you live and compare these facts with those of other states and cities

-- Visit the web site for the U.S. Bureau of the Census at cgov and have your child write three interesting pieces of information that he or she learned from the web site
+- Visit the website for the U.S. Census Bureau and have your child write down three interesting pieces of information that they learned

-- Encourage your child to count and recognize pattern and color in the environment by discussing what they see:
+- Encourage your child to count and recognize patterns in the environment by discussing what they see:

 - What is the number on the house across the street?

 - How many objects are left on the table if I take one away?

 - How many exits are there from the school building?

 - How many swings are on the playground?

 - Have your child look for patterns on buildings, rugs, floors, and clothing

 - Ask your child how many different ways they can show a specific number, say, 18 (they might say 16 + 2, 19 – 1, 10 + 7 + 1, that sort of thing)